charlottedaumal/microtubule-tracking/README.md

 #### 3) Tracking Parameters:
 Tracking is done based on the assumptions we have stated above, with the parameters described below :

-> First select the tracking method that you want to use : either with or without a cost applied to instanteneous changes
+> First select the tracking method that you want to use : either with or without a cost applied to instantaneous changes
 > in the microtubule speed.
 To study dynamics, not using speeds in the cost is preferable to avoid bias in the data.
 > However, do note that the tracking will be less effective and accurate as adding this condition allows to prevent
 > tracking together different but close-by trajectories that go in the same direction.